bluesonix21/seoanalyser/CONTRIBUTING.md

-# Contributing to NovaSEO
+# Contributing to Free SeoAnalyser

-First off, thank you for considering contributing to NovaSEO!
-It's people like you that make NovaSEO such a great tool for the SEO community.
+First off, thank you for considering contributing to Free SeoAnalyser!
+It's people like you that help keep this tool free and accessible for everyone in the SEO community.

 ## Code of Conduct